prentis-lab/SampleDashbord/column.name.md

 | other plants??    | flexible data structure  |

-#### notes
-- same sample may sequence with different machine
-- biology table: more flexible
-  - phenoty talbe various : eg. seedless, seeding
-  - 2 sample
-  - one plant may multi sample id
-- sequence table: more fixed
-  - one sample with multi runs
-- Species/Variety : now item may coming
-- parent to parents

 ### todo list
 - web application
   - another interface for andrew team